Tutorial: How to animate Sprites with SpriteKit and Swift

 No more adding single frames, no more worrying about missing animation phases!

-Enhancing the animation with additional frames—or removing frames—doesn't require you change the code at all: TexturePacker always fills in the right frames.
+Enhancing the animation with additional frames — or removing frames — doesn't require you to change the code at all: TexturePacker always fills in the right frames.

 Using SKActions to move the sprite